jrihon/thesis/chapters/99_prelude/titlepage.typ

 KU Leuven
 Group Biomedical Sciences
 Faculty of Pharmaceutical Sciences
-Department Pharmaceutical and Pharmacological Sciences Laboratory of Medicinal Chemistry
+Department of Pharmaceutical and Pharmacological Sciences Laboratory of Medicinal Chemistry
 Rega Institute for Medical Research"
 )